 - Be proactive and suggest 2-3 potential dates and times eliminating needless back and forth – “I’ll be visiting over your way soon – does [X] at [Y] time or [A] at [B] time work for you?
 If not let me know your schedule for next week.”

-- Use a calendar scheduling app such as Calendly or Doodle
+- Use a calendar scheduling app such as Calendly

 - Tell them you’re in the area (even if you’re not)

-2. Conduct a great product demonstration
+2. Know your product and conduct a great product demonstration

 Demonstrating a product is incredibly powerful.
 Inc.com put together a great article on how to give a great product demo.